vanadium-archive/croupier/README.md

 # Croupier

 Croupier is a Vanadium demo app of a general card playing game for multiple devices.
-The app combines Syncbase with Mojo and Flutter and in the near future, will also demonstrate P2P discovery and Syncgroup formation.
+Croupier utilizes Syncbase and P2P Discovery as the foundations for game formation and state synchronization.

-Croupier's primary card game is Hearts, but it is only available in single-device form.
-More games will be added in the future.
+This repository contains two implementations of Croupier, one in Go and the other in Mojo and Flutter.
+As Croupier's primary card game is Hearts, the two sides are meant to interoperate with that game.
+The Flutter version also supports Solitaire and is built so that more games can be added in the future.

-In order to run the program, it is recommended to use Android devices.
-(Support for desktop is deprecated and will be removed soon.)
+Instructions for running the program with Flutter on Android follow.
+TODO(alexfandrianto): Add instructions for running the Go version.

 # Prerequisites